boecker-lab/docs.sirius.github.io/docs/_pages/installation.md

 ## Proxy servers

-To use database related functionality of SIRIUS, it needs an Internet connection.
+To use web service functionality of SIRIUS, it needs an internet connection.
 You have to ensure that SIRIUS is not blocked by any security software on your computer.

-If you have to use a proxy server to connect to the Internet, SIRIUS automatically uses the system wide Java proxy configuration if available.
-Alternatively you can specify the proxy configuration in the Sirius user interface setting (see [Settings]({{ "//gui/#settings" | relative_url }})).
+If you have to use a proxy server to connect to the Internet, you can specify the proxy configuration in the Sirius user interface setting (see [Settings]({{ "//gui/#settings" | relative_url }})).

 If SIRIUS cannot connect to the Internet, it will [report]({{ "//gui/#webservice" | relative_url }}) on which stage the error occurred.

+## System Requirements
+* OS: Windows 10+, MacOS, Linux
+* CPU: Dual Core x86-64 (Quad Core x86-64 is recommended)
+* RAM: 4GB (2GB per CPU core is recommended)
+* Internet: 1Mbit/s is recommended